ri22ard/ai_prompts_geminiaccess/[Guide] Compelling hooks.md

 -	Your Prompt: "Write an opener with a 'Specific Pain-Point' angle, mentioning the challenge of economic substance for offshore directors."
 -	Generated Hooks:
-  - "Successfully navigating Jersey's economic substance legislation is only the baseline for today's offshore director; true effectiveness requires mastering a far broader set of risks and responsibilities."
+  - "Complying with Jersey's economic substance legislation is only the baseline for today's offshore director; true effectiveness demands a deep command of a much wider spectrum of risks and responsibilities."
   - "In the Channel Islands, directors face a unique dual pressure: satisfying complex global standards while driving local corporate performance."